andrewchambers/bupstash/doc/man/bupstash-serve.1.md

   Allow the client to initialize new repositories.
 * --allow-put:
   Allow client to put more items into the repository.
+* --allow-list:
+  Allow client to retrieve metadata and snapshot indexes for search and listing.
 * --allow-get:
-  Allow client to list and retrieve data from the repository.
+  Allow client to retrieve data from the repository, implies --allow-list.
 * --allow-remove:
-  Allow client to list and remove repository items.
+  Allow client to remove repository items, implies --allow-list.
 * --allow-gc:
   Allow client to run the repository garbage collector.